Constraint tableaux for two-dimensional fuzzy logics: Introduction

 \section{Introduction}

 \paragraph{A two-dimensional treatment of uncertainty.} Belnap-Dunn four-valued logic $\BD$ \cite{Belnap19,dunn76,OmoriWansing2017}, also referred to as First Degree Entailment $\FDE$, provides a logical framework to reason with both incomplete and inconsistent information.
 In $\BD$, formulas are evaluated on the Belnap-Dunn square (Figure~\ref{fig:square:with:filter}, left) where the four values encode the information available about the formula: $\{t,f,b,n\}$ (true, false, both, neither).
 Hence, $b$ and $n$ correspond to inconsistent and incomplete information respectively.
-The shift in perspective lies in the the values encoding the information available about the formula rather than the intrinsic truth or falsity of the formula which may never be known.
+The shift in perspective lies in the values encoding the information available about the formula, and not the intrinsic truth or falsity of the formula which may not be accessible.
 This idea was generalized by introducing the algebraic notion of bilattices by Ginsberg \cite{ginsberg88} in the context of AI, and studied further in \cite{R2010PhD,JR2012}.
-Bilattices contain two lattice orders simultaneously: a truth order, and a knowledge (or an information) order.
+Bilattices contain two lattice orders simultaneously: a truth order, and an information order.
 Belnap-Dunn square, the smallest interlaced bilattice, can be seen as the product bilattice of the two-element lattice where the four values are seen as pairs of classical values which can be naturally interpreted as representing two independent dimensions of information – the positive and the negative one.
 We can understand them as providing positive and negative support for statements independently.